– investigation of thermal processes in energy equipment components:

 – numerical modelling of heat transfer in various channels and geological structures;

-– reduction of emission resulting along with smoke from biofuel combustion using electrostatic precipitators; research of heat and mass transport in the equipment of biofuel-fired objects;
+– reduction of emission resulting along with smoke from biofuel combustion using electrostatic filters; research of heat and mass transport in the equipment of biofuel-fired objects;

-– safety of radioactive waste management: strategy, safety and environmental impact assessments of treatment technologies and storage and disposal facilities, normative and legislative base;
+– safety of radioactive waste management: strategy, safety and environmental impact assessments of treatment storage and disposal facilities, normative and legislative base;

 – evaluation of different factors related to decommissioning of nuclear power plants: planning and cost of decommissioning and dismantling, radiological characterisation of buildings, systems and facilities, safety and environmental impact assessment, normative and legislative base;

-– fire hazard analysis of nuclear power plants and other large facilities;
+– fire hazard analysis of nuclear power plants and other facilities;

 – research related to construction of new nuclear power plant in Lithuania.